nerab/paradeiser/README.md

       Home Office: 38 finished, 12 cancelled, 21 interrupts
       Starbucks:   12 finished, 2 cancelled, 45 interrupts
       On the road: 14 finished, 0 cancelled, 12 interrupts

+      The following locations do not have a label.
+Assign it with

+        $ pom location macbook@01:23:45:67:89:0A "Your Label"

 Detailed report for a single location: